MSLaFaver/RealTimeRedux/README.md

 * Custom night is always set to 20/20/20/20
 * Transition between nights is too short
 * Subtitles are not correct
+* Timecode for main menu Bonnie animation is slightly too soon